clintcan/GPTShell/README.md

 # GPTShell
 This acts as a shell prompt, where you can either type linux commands or with a switch ask chatGPT a question and puts out a response on the screen.
-Some code is based off the documentation of OpenAI API, as when experimented, if chatGPT does correct implementation of the API, and somewhat fails in this regard (used GPT-4 as an experiment and the API call created from the prompt needs adjustment).
+Some code is based off the documentation of OpenAI API, as when experimented, if chatGPT does correct implementation of the API, somewhat fails in this regard (used GPT-4 as an experiment and the API call created from the prompt needs adjustment).

 ![image](https://user-images.githubusercontent.com/195128/228692008-db6a08fd-c9b5-4bb6-beb8-64a76f255c84.png)